Call signs in Asia: Indonesia

 Private-owned radio station call signs by region are different with amateur radio call letters.
 The division is based on province area before 1998, so no call prefix are assigned for newer provinces.
-For example, Banten has the same call number and initial letter with West Java.
+For example, Banten has the same call number and initial letter with West Java (an em dash "—" is used to indicate provinces that were split after 1998).